 The bright lines on the head make it look from the side like a horse's head with a bridle, and the overall effect is reminiscent of the armor, harness and other equipment on a medieval knight's horse- which probably explains both the common and scientific names.

-There is a yellowish form (sometimes a bit greenish or a bit orangey) that has black markings on a light background, but the body shape, large size, and red wings still make it unmistakable.
-This form seems to be very rare in the U.S., but is locally more common in northeastern Mexico.
-A photo of one such may be seen on the Birdspiders.com web site here
+There are pale-colored forms (greenish, yellowish, or even somewhat orangey) that in extreme development have black color reduced to markings on an overall lighter background, but the body shape, large size, and red hind wings still make these unmistakable as belonging to this species.
+Light individuals are rarely encountered in the U.S. (most likely in se.
+Arizona), but are locally more common in Mexico.
+A photo of one such light specimen may be seen on the Birdspiders.com web site here

 Various shrubs, broadleaf weeds, and dead insects.
 (1)

 Too bulky to properly fly, though long-winged males can coast a short distance.
 Males make clicking sound apparently with wings.
 (1)